 Cultural Sensitivity in the Health Care Workplacekeyboard_arrow_downCourse

-Rehabilitation providers need to recognize their own conscious and unconscious bias about cultures different than their own.
+Rehabilitation providers need to recognize their own conscious and unconscious biases about cultures different from their own.
 This chapter briefly explores sources of bias and identifies strategies to increase self-awareness.

 Ethical Principles in Rehabilitation Nursingkeyboard_arrow_downCourse